Revolving Line of Credit Requirements: What You Need to Know [2023]

 Lenders will also evaluate your business credit score and credit history.
 If your business is still in its early stages and doesn’t have any credit history, your personal credit score may carry more weight.

-Having good credit, or a FICO score above 700, will boost your chances to qualify for a line of credit.
+Having good credit, or a FICO score above 700, will boost your chances of qualifying for a line of credit.
 While you can still get a small business line with bad credit, you may end up with fewer options or a high interest rate.

 Time in Business

 Generally, most traditional lenders prefer you’ve been in business for at least two years.
-However, some businesses have been able to get funding after six months when working with online lenders.
+However, some businesses have been able to get funding after 1+ years when working with online lenders.

-Along with your annual revenue, credit score, and business history, there are other business line of credit requirements.
+Along with your annual revenue, credit score, and business history, there are other business line of credit requirements you must meet to reach an approval.
 Depending on whether you apply through a bank or an online lender, along with your financials, these factors may or may not come into play.

 In some cases, you may be asked to put up collateral.
-This is especially true if you have a poor credit score, weak revenue, or if you’re an early stage company.
-However, not all lenders will insist on collateral, and you may be able to qualify for unsecured line of credit options
+This is especially true if you have a poor credit score, weak revenue, or if you’re an early-stage company.
+However, not all lenders will insist on collateral, and you may be able to qualify for an unsecured line of credit options.

-Many online lenders won’t even mention the factors below, but other online and traditional lenders could:
+Many online lenders don’t require all of the documents below, but other online and traditional lenders may need to see them.

-• Business financials, including balance sheets, bank statements, tax returns profit and loss statements, debt to equity ratio, expense ratio, cash flow history and projections, and debt schedule
+• Business financials, including balance sheets, bank statements, tax returns, profit and loss statements, debt to equity ratio, expense ratio, debt schedule, and cash flow history and projections.

 • Business plan